 The Association has elected to use the Percent Funded Plan of funding for replacement expenditures.
 The Hawaii Revised Statutes require that all condominium associations accumulate funds for future major repairs and replacements and that by January 1, 2000 the required reserve funds must be at least 50% funded.
-As of December 31, 2017 and 2016, the Association was 72% funded.
+As of December 31, 2018 and 2017, the Association was 79% and 72% funded, respectively.